franbrizuelab/DWPHW4/readme.md

 - **Modal Dialogs**: Edit operations use modal dialogs for a better user experience.
 - **Visual Feedback**: Completed tasks are visually distinguished.
 - **Confirmation Dialogs**: Delete operations require confirmation to prevent accidental deletions.

+### Dynamic UX Features
+The application has been updated with several modern, dynamic features to enhance the user experience:

+-   **Animated Theme Switching:**
+    -   Users can toggle between light and dark themes.
+    -   The switch is accompanied by a smooth, expanding circle animation originating from the theme button.
+    -   All page elements transition their colors gradually for a seamless effect.
+    -   Animation speeds can be configured via CSS variables in `style.css`.

+-   **Interactive "Add" Forms:**
+    -   The forms for adding new tasks and categories are now interactive pop-ups.
+    -   They are triggered by new circular "plus" buttons located in the section headers.
+    -   The forms appear with a smooth fade-in and scale-up animation, overlaid on the current content without causing page displacement.
+    -   Pop-ups can be closed with either the dedicated "x" button or by pressing the `Escape` key.

+-   **Icon-based Actions & Hover Effects:**
+    -   The text-based "Edit" and "Delete" buttons in the lists have been replaced with modern pencil and trash can SVG icons.
+    -   These icon buttons provide visual feedback with a subtle highlight effect on hover.

+-   **Animated Error Handling:**
+    -   When the server detects an error (e.g., creating a duplicate category or submitting a task with an empty field), a custom animated pop-up appears.
+    -   The pop-up is centered, and the background smoothly dims and blurs to draw focus to the message.
+    *   Crucially, the user's input in the form is preserved after the error, so they do not have to type everything again.

+-   **Smooth Deletion:**
+    -   Deleting a task or category no longer requires a page reload.
+    -   Items are removed from the list with a smooth fade-out animation, providing a better and faster user experience.

 ## Security Considerations
 - Passwords are securely hashed using PHP's `password_hash()` function.